gfiury/matrix-synapse-rest-password-provider/README.md

 - self-hosted clouds (Nextcloud, ownCloud, ...)

-**NOTE:** You can integrate it with a backend any backend changing the config, rest and attributes sections.
+**NOTE:** You can integrate it with any backend changing the config, rest and attributes sections.
-**IMPORTANT:** The provider only uses ONLY ONE email to add to 3PIDs and does it at registration.
+**IMPORTANT:** The provider uses ONLY ONE email (not serveral like Matrix), for adding 3PIDs, at registration time.

 ## Install
 ### From Synapse v0.34.0/py3